 Another thing that could prompt a second stab at an all-digital console in the coming years will be whether physical media continues to be popular or not.
 Sales of 4K Blu-ray discs have improved in recent times, but not at the rate studios would have liked.

 However, purists still love them - not least because they offer better picture and audio performance than streaming can currently - and standard Blu-rays, even DVDs are still garnering significant interest.
 Plus, we all have large libraries of them still gracing our shelves so we're not entirely sure we want a device right now than shuns them entirely.

 Yes, Netflix and Amazon Prime Video are excellent streaming services with their own merits, with the former even offering Dolby Vision visuals for those with compatible televisions, but one of the big benefits of the Xbox One S for us is that it includes a 4K Blu-ray player.
 Losing it is a bigger deal than you might think.

 And then there is the second-hand game market to consider.
 Having an All-Digital Edition console means you can no longer purchase a used game for less.
 Yes, Xbox Game Pass offers many games for not much money, but if you want to buy a triple-A title not included in the subscription you have to pay full whack or wait for a sales period.

 That leads us back to mulling over why Microsoft opted to release this disc-free stopgap.
-As far as we can see, it does really come down to price and price alone, as the removal of the optical drive invariably lowers the cost - cutting £50 off the RRP.
+As far as we can see, it does really come down to price and price alone, as the removal of the optical drive invariably lowers the cost - cutting a decent chunk off the RRP.

 However, and this is the but we really can't get our heads around, with the standard Xbox One S heavily discounted already, why not just buy one of those anyway?
 If there is no other distinguishing difference between the two, save for one having the ability to play video and games discs and the other not, yet the prices are so close as to not matter, why would you opt for the lesser specced of the two?